intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 ### SYCL support in clang frontend

-SYCL support in clang frontend can be splitted into the following components:
+SYCL support in clang frontend can be split into the following components:

 - Device code outlining.
-Since SYCL is a single source programming model compiler should be able to separate host code from device code.
+Since SYCL is a single source programming model compiler should be able to separate device code from host code.

 - Lowering of lambda function objects and named function objects ("SYCL kernel functions").
-To execute "SYCL kernel functions" on the OpenCL devices some transfromations are required.
+To execute "SYCL kernel functions" on OpenCL devices some transformations are required.

 - Device code diagnostics.